 This policy is accessible to all stakeholders.
-It is available to download from the school website at www.kobps.lincs.sch.uk/sen. The school's SEND Information Report, which provides detailed information about the school's SEND provision, can also be found on the school website.
+It is available to download from the school website at www.kobps.lincs.sch.uk/sen.

+The school's SEND Information Report, which provides detailed information about the school's SEND provision and is shown above, can also be found on the school website.

 This policy is subject to annual review and requires the approval of the Governing Body.

-Signed (Headteacher)

-Signed (Chair of Governors)